Particular/docs.particular.net/nservicebus/nhibernate/accessing-data.md

 As shown above, `NHibernateStorageContext` can be used directly to access NHibernate `ISession`.

-Note that prior to Version 6 you could inject `ISession` directly into the handlers.
-This behavior has changed in NServiceBus v6.x as internal components of NServiceBus are no longer accessible from the IoC container.
-You can still use this approach on Version 5 and before:
+Note that prior to Version 6 `ISession` could be injected directly into the handlers.
+This behavior has changed in NServiceBus Version 6 as internal components of NServiceBus are no longer accessible from the IoC container.
+This approach can still be used on Version 5 and before:

 snippet:NHibernateAccessingDataDirectlyConfig